 The most common welder used in basic projects by homeowners and hobbyists is the stick welder.
 Also known as the shielded-metal arc welder, most people prefer it due to how easy it is to buy and the lack of a special environment needed to use it.
 But the electrodes in a stick welder require frequent replacement compared with other forms of welding.
 These include the gas tungsten arc machines, TIG and gas metal arc welder, known as MIG welders.
 You will also need some sort of gas feed with this type of welder.

-The electrode is the tip of the tool that passes the current from the welder to the material, causing the liquification of the metal.
-In the case of the stick and MIG welder, this depends on what you want to weld -- differing materials require different electrode tips.
-With a TIG welder, however, the electrode tip is non-consumable tungsten and as such does not need to be replaced.
+An electrode is the tip of the tool that passes the current from the welder to the material being welded, making it so hot it becomes liquid.
+In the cases of the stick and MIG welders, the type of metal and the heat to melt it drives the type of electrode tip needed.
+But in a TIG welder, the electrode tip is made of non-consumable tungsten, and does not require replacement.

 Some welds require a feed to strengthen the joint due to the geometry or weakness of the weld.
 Stick welding uses the electrode to feed; MIG welding often uses a wire feed.
-Likewise, TIG welding uses a feed due to its non-consumable nature.
+And TIG welding likewise uses a feed due to its non-consumable nature.

 Due to the temperature and elements involved, welding is highly dangerous and can be lethal if handled incorrectly.
-Before even touching a welding setup, you should make sure to have a welding helmet to protect your eyes, solid boots to protect your feet from sparks or slag, welding gloves to protect your hands and leathers to cover the rest of your body.
+Before you touch a welding setup, wear a welding helmet that protects your eyes, ear plugs, solid boots to protect your feet from sparks or slag, welding gloves to protect your hands and leathers to cover the rest of your body.
 Do not weld without these, as you will likely get hurt.